 Weirui Peng

 Hi!
-I'm an HCI researcher with a Master's degree from Columbia University, where I was advised by Lydia Chilton.
+I'm an incoming CSE PhD student at the University of Michigan.
+I received my Master's degree from Columbia University.
 My research focuses on Human-AI collaboration, specifically designing intelligent tools that bridge the gap between human cognition and AI systems for complex tasks like collaborative work, design, and coding.

 Previously, I completed my undergraduate studies at The Chinese University of Hong Kong.
-I am also fortunate to be mentored by distinguished researchers, including Rachel Adler, Toby Jiajun Li, Sherry Tonghuang Wu, Niki Kittur, and Nikolas Martelaro.
+I am fortunate to be mentored by distinguished researchers, including Toby Jia-jun Li, Sherry Tongshuang Wu, Niki Kittur, Nikolas Martelaro, Rachel Adler.

 News